 By far, the trip I get asked most about is my Hawaiian honeymoon to Maui.
 My husband and I spent our first week of married life living it up in a gorgeous tropical paradise!
+Some of our favorite parts were exploring the road to Hana and our stunning hotel.

 I looooooove Hawaii.Which I know, nearly everyone does.
 But I have an excuse: I was born there!
 Oahu specifically.
 But it gives me a special affection for the islands.